-- The low flow from source water streams, Tautau and Waiorohi, which supply the city reached an all-time low. - A city-wide sprinkler ban was introduced on 23 December 2020 and only lifted on 28 June 2021.
+- The low flow from source water streams, Tautau and Waiorohi, which supply the city reached an all-time low.
+In order to avoid future water restrictions, we need to encourage behaviour change to ensure water is treated as a valued resource in both our community and industry. - A city-wide sprinkler ban was introduced on 23 December 2020 and only lifted on 28 June 2021.
 The length of this year's water restrictions reflects the knock-on effect of three unusually dry summers.